 - use of psychotropic drugs and recognizing drug reactions in patients

 3. Research function:

-The field of psychosomatic medicine offers opportunity for research in the interface between medicine and psychiatry.
-Most research studies in this field over the last century has been conducted by consulting liaison psychiatrists, who are responsible for the rise of subspecialties like psycho-oncology, psycho-immunology, and psycho-obstetrics.
+The field of psychosomatic medicine offers opportunities for research in the interface between medicine and psychiatry.
+Most research studies in this field over the last century have been conducted by consulting liaison psychiatrists, who are responsible for the rise of subspecialties like psycho-oncology, psycho-immunology, and psycho-obstetrics.

 4. Administrative function:

 This function is generally authorized either by the government or the respective institution.
 It usually involves an assessment of the violent actions of patients while they are under forcible restraint, and nonvoluntary treatment.
 For example, the psychiatrist in this department will assess the patient’s tendency to refuse medical procedures.